inspr/core-legacy/doc/yamls.md

 The reason for this is that the file when written in a one of the formats described bellow it can be processed and applied to the cluster throught the `inspr apply -f <file_path>` or `inspr apply -k <files_dir>` commands.

+### TODO
+- review the TODO sections
+- ask about the annotation on the node metadata, comparison with the environment variable
+- ask to pedrinho to review the whole thing

 ## DApps

 ### Definitions